Continuing Education Activity

 Blood tests are non-specific and may show reduced hemoglobin counts and hematocrit, leucocytosis, and elevated erythrocyte sedimentation rate.
 Chest X-ray findings are also non-specific and may include patchy, focal, or diffuse alveolar shadowing, often with apical and peripheral sparing.
 Air bronchograms may also be seen.
 Computed tomography (CT) scans of the chest, especially high-resolution scans (HRCT), show more specific changes such as ground-glass opacities, consolidations, and interstitial reticular and micronodular opacities with varying degrees of fibrosis, and can be useful in confirming the findings from chest X-ray.
 They are also valuable for determining the extent of the disease.
 Pulmonary function tests, if done, may show a restrictive pattern, with varying severity.

 Lung biopsy is the gold standard for the diagnosis of IPH, where the hemosiderin-laden macrophages can be visualized.
 However, it is an invasive procedure and is often not practicable in children.
 However, it may be required to exclude some types of vasculitis.
 Broncho-alveolar lavage (BAL) fluid analysis is a more practical method of investigation and has a sensitivity of about 92%.
-Sequential BAL is performed to look for increasing RBC count in subsequent aliquots from the same location to confirm the diagnosis of DAH.
-The same BAL fluid is also analyzed to rule out infectious etiology, like bacterial, fungal, viral, PCP, and tuberculosis.
+Sequential BAL is performed to look for increasing red blood cell (RBC) count in subsequent aliquots from the same location to confirm the diagnosis of DAH.
+The same BAL fluid is also analyzed to rule out infectious etiology, like bacterial, fungal, viral, Pneumocystis pneumonia, and tuberculosis.
 Gastric lavage fluid analysis can also be used in children but has a relatively low sensitivity.
 Its sensitivity can be improved by repeated sampling and testing.

 Treatment / Management